 The scout activity has been planned (i) so you don’t disturb nesting birds if doing a Coastwatch biodiversity survey afterwards with more people (ii) to record any nesting, resting or feeding animals which may have moved in since COVID reduced human activity and (iii) to consider action to protect wildlife from disturbance from people who are likely to flock back to the coast very soon.

 This is set in a frame where everyone has to be extra planned and alert.
 As usual unless you always walk on your own, its better to survey in pairs or family groups.

 Before surveying, it is very importat to make sure that the area is clean with no signs of sewage and that there are few people around (practice physical distancing!).

-In the Republic of Ireland, you can travel up to 5km from home since May 5th already for exercise and anglers are out on the shore since then.
+In the Republic of Ireland, you can travel up to 20km from home from June 8th onward.
 Refresh your understanding of government guidance on social distancing and precautions to take (see official information).
-From May 18th:

 Overall Coordination: KDubsky@coastwatch.org or +353 (0) 868111684

 Step 1.
 Find and area and plan your survey